sajjadkashi1993/django-ecommerce-website/README.md

 Hi, this is an **online shopping system** project with Python & Django Framework & REST API

-The E-commerce store as native functions such as
--   Login and Authentication
--   Login succesful greeting
--   Create User/ Sign-Up
--   Logout
--   Add to cart
--   View product info
--   Cart/Checkout page

 The repository is a start point for most of my professional projects; for this, I'm using as a part of my portfolio, feel free to use wherever you want.
 I'll be happy if you provide any feedback or code improvements or suggestions.